Skip Navigation

 Sustainability trends have also contributed to spending in both sectors, with more electric vehicle (EV) plants being built and charging stations sprouting in many parts of the country.

 Furthermore, healthcare and education spending levels remain solid, growing by 15.4 and 18.6 percent on the year in Q4 2023.
-For education, spending is fueled by trends in life sciences and many campuses updating their amenities to attract enrollment.
+For education, spending is fuelled by trends in life sciences and many campuses updating their amenities to attract enrollment.
 Additionally, the research boom that emerged from COVID-19 is continuing, with funding sourced primarily through government grants.

 Ready and resilient, whatever the election outcome